-Candidates will then work towards completing the Glass Splashbacks/Panel Installation Pathway unit, to assess their skills and knowledge of safe and proficient glass installation, as required by the industry.
+Candidates will then work towards completing the Glass Splashbacks/Panel Installation Pathway unit, to assess their skills and knowledge of safe and proficient glass backsplash installation, as required by the industry.

-From September 2017, glass splashback fitters will require an NVQ2 in order to hold a Construction Skills Certificate Scheme (CSCS) card; these cards demonstrate that individuals working in the construction industry have the necessary training and qualifications.
+From September 2017, glass backsplash fitters will require an NVQ2 in order to hold a Construction Skills Certificate Scheme (CSCS) card; these cards demonstrate that individuals working in the construction industry have the necessary training and qualifications.